STAY LIT. SUBSCRIBE TO OUR NEWSLETTER.

 Introduction

-Some growers believe that seed-to-sale software is the only option for compliance reporting.
-In reality, cannabis cultivation businesses can access a multitude of additional features in cultivation software that will also report to the state on their behalf.
+Some growers believe that seed-to-sale software is the only option for compliance with industry regulations.
+In reality, cannabis cultivation businesses can access additional features in cultivation software that will also report to the state on their behalf.

-As the cannabis industry matures and businesses scale to multiple facilities and states, seed-to-sale software is less apt to meet the complex needs of large-scale organizations.
-Whether the cultivation operation is large or small, cultivation software can provide a comprehensive solution for managing regulatory compliance, production planning, crop steering and business intelligence.
+As the cannabis industry matures and businesses scale to multiple facilities and states, seed-to-sale is less apt to meet the complex needs of large-scale organizations.
+Whether the cultivation operation is large or small, cannabis operators must consider cannabis software platforms for managing regulatory compliance, production planning, crop steering, and business intelligence.

-Seed to sale tracking software helps cannabis businesses track their products from the beginning of its lifecycle all the way through harvest, manufacturing and into retail stores and consumers’ hands.
+Seed-to-sale tracking software helps cannabis businesses track their products from the beginning of their lifecycle through harvest, manufacturing, and into cannabis retailers stores and consumers’ hands.
+It can help keep track of everything from how much product is on hand to where it is in the business process and supply chain.
 This type of cannabis software assists businesses in staying compliant with state regulations.

-It can help keep track of everything from how much product is on hand to where it is in the process and supply chain.
+A seed to sale system allows regulators and businesses to trace products back to their origin during a cannabis product recall.
+State regulatory agencies maintain track-and-trace procedures to collect and track the data and perform real-time inventory management.
 Track-and-trace is sometimes used interchangeably with seed to sale.
-A traceability system allows regulators and businesses to trace products back to their origin in the event of a cannabis product recall.
-In order to collect and track the data and perform proper inventory management, state regulatory agencies maintain track-and-trace systems of their own.

-Many states use a track and trace system called Metrc for regulatory compliance.
-BioTrack is another common provider.
-Some growers choose to manually report their cannabis compliance events into their state-mandated tracking system by uploading spreadsheets or entering the events one by one.
-In effect, they’re performing the bare minimum requirement in order to maintain their cannabis license.
+Many states use an operational compliance software called Metrc.
+BioTrack is another standard marijuana software.
+Some growers manually report their cannabis compliance events into their state-mandated tracking system by uploading spreadsheets or entering them individually.
+They’re performing the bare minimum requirement to maintain good standing as a licensed cannabis business.

-Cultivators benefit from tracking all their operational data points so they can improve their production yields and labor efficiencies.
-However those interests are not regulators’ concerns; they just need to identify the cannabis material and product tracking history to ensure all industry operators are in compliance with state laws.
+Cultivators benefit from tracking all their operational data points to improve their production yields and labor efficiencies.
+However, those interests are not regulators’ concerns; they must identify the cannabis material and product tracking history to ensure cannabis operators comply with state laws.

-Some common seed to sale software companies that cover traceability reporting across the complete supply chain are MJ Platform, Leaflogix and other cannabis ERPs.
-The data collected in cannabis seed to sale tracking systems includes:
+Some familiar cannabis software companies that cover traceability reporting across the complete supply chain are MJ Platform, Leaflogix, and other cannabis ERPs.
+The data collected in cannabis seed-to-sale tracking systems include:

 • Strain information